PicoBaz/MehdiCRUD/README.md

 ### Installation

 1. Copy `MehdiCrudCommand.php` to `app/Console/Commands/`
+2. Copy `CacheKeyGenerator.php` to `app/Support/Cache`
+3. Copy `CacheService.php` to `app/Support/Cache`
+4. Copy `HasListCacheInvalidation.php` to `app/Traits`
+5. Use `HasListCacheInvalidation` in your Models
-2. That's it!
+6. That's it!
 Laravel auto-discovers commands.

 ### Quick Start